 In a clean, dry spice grinder, add the cashew nuts

 Pulse in 3-4 second intervals until you get moist, cashew nut powder.
 Do not over grind, it will turn into butter.
 This is the most important step in making kaju katli.
-The mixture will be crumbly to touch and that’s perfect.
+The mixture will be crumbly and moist to touch and that’s perfect.

 I did it in two batches since my spice grinder is quite small.
 Transfer to a bowl and set aside.